nograx/ioBroker.zendure-solarflow/README.md

 ### **WORK IN PROGRESS**

-- Fix missing states for new HUB Firmware when connected to ACE.
+- Fix missing states for new HUB Firmware when connected to ACE
+- Fix corrent max value for AIO

 ### 1.8.4 (2024-08-16)